 Jeng in the Indonesian Language

 [Jeng] is short for [diajeng].
 It comes from the Javanese language, one of the indigenous languages in Indonesia.
-[Jeng] is an honorific title to address to a woman, just like [mba], but [jeng] is more intimate.
+[Jeng] is an honorific title to address a woman, just like [mba], but [jeng] is more intimate.

 [Jeng] is not to be confused with [jeng jeng], like in this comic below.